axe-rigged/beertaste/README.md

 # beertaste
-Website that let's me or user to keep own reviews to check what they have drink and how it taste.
+Website that let's me or user to keep own reviews to check what they had drunk and what it taste like.